5 things to know before you buy hearing aids

 - Experience matters Programmable hearing instruments are only as good as the person who is making the adjustments.
 It’s important to consider education, industry knowledge and fitting expertise when deciding on a provider.

-Hearall Hearing Center has been helping people in the Dayton and Springboro Ohio and surrounding communities improve their lives with better hearing for 29 years.
+Hearall Hearing Center has been helping people in the Dayton and Mason Ohio and surrounding communities improve their lives with better hearing for 29 years.
 As a local provider, we take the time to get to know you, your hearing loss, and your specific goals, delivering the kind of personalized service necessary for the best results.

 As a full service audiology practice, we offer comprehensive hearing tests, hearing aid sales and repairs, and tinnitus therapy.
 We also offer custom hearing protection for musicians, construction workers, and gun owners.
 Whatever your hearing needs, our experienced and friendly staff can help you achieve the best hearing possible.